Choukibou-gun: 2014

 In April, Morishima and Taniguchi entered the Global Tag League but performed poorly as they finished in 7th place with only 4 points with their only wins being over TMDK and Chris Hero and Colt Cabana.
 The tour only got worse on April 20 when Taniguchi challenged Nagata for the GHC Heavyweight Title but lost.
-On May 31, Choukibou-gun would lose their only title when Morishima and Taniguchi lost the GHC Tag Titles to the Dangan Yankies (Takashi Suguira & Masato Tanaka) and Choukibou-gun continued to spiral when Morishima got hurt in June.
+On May 31, Choukibou-gun would lose their only title when Morishima and Taniguchi lost the GHC Tag Titles to the Dangan Yankies (Takashi Suguira & Masato Tanaka) and Choukibou-gun continued to spiral when Morishima was hurt in June.
 On July 5 at Great Voyage in Tokyo Vol. 2, the group went 1-2 with Ohara winning a three way match against Super Crazy and Quiet Storm while Kenoh failed to win the GHC Junior Heavyweight Championship against Daisuke Harada and Taniguchi lost to Big Japan's Daisuke Sekimoto by disqualification.
 In July, Kenoh and Ohara entered 2014 NTV G+ Cup Junior Heavyweight Tag League and on August 2, Choukibou-gun were back on track as Morishima made a successful return as he teamed with Taniguchi to defeat new GHC Heavyweight Champion Naomichi Marufuji and Katsuhiko Nakajima with Morishima pinning Marufuji.
 In the main event, Ohara and Kenoh defeated Daisuke Harada and Quiet Storm to win the NTV G+ Cup Junior Heavyweight Tag League In August, Morishima would wrestle Marufuji in several tag matches where he usually picked up the win by pinning the champion.
 However, gold continued to elude them.
 On August 17, Ohara challenged Harada for the GHC Junior Heavyweight Title in a three way which also involved Zack Sabre, Jr but took the pinfall loss on Harada.
 On August 24, Morishima challenged Marufuji for the GHC Heavyweight Title but came up short.